Peer-to-peer (P2P) networking

 - hot peers ‒ peers that have a connection, which is being used by all three node-to-node mini-protocols

-The primary goal of the P2P governor is to maintain the target number of cold, warm, and hot peers.
-This builds and maintains a connectivity map of the entire network, and simplifies the process of connection definitions by handling them automatically.
+The primary goal of the outbound governor is to maintain the target number of cold, warm, and hot peers.
+This builds and maintains a connectivity map of the local part of the network, and simplifies the process of connection definitions by handling them automatically.

-To establish connectivity between nodes, the P2P governor engages in the following activities:
+To establish connectivity between nodes, the outbound governor engages in the following activities:

 - promotion of cold peers to warm peers